pakoito/FunctionalAndroidReference/README.md

 FunctionalAndroidReference is a showcase project of Functional Reactive Programming on Android, using RxJava.

 It is not meant to be a canonical reference, but as an example of how far functional programming can be taken.
-It's also a collection of patterns and ideas about how to express business features and UX on a FRP paradigm.
+It's also a collection of patterns and ideas about how to express use cases, business features, and UX on a FRP paradigm.

 The project has multiple self-imposed limitations: